Goodwillie Calculus via Adjunction and LS Cocategory: Dual Goodwillie Calculus

 \section{Dual Goodwillie Calculus}

-In this appendix, we further develop the dual calculus theory, which includes proving Theorem \ref{thm:main-dual}, which states that $P^nF$, the holim of the iterated $\T^nF$'s as we have defined them, is in fact the $n$-co-excisive approximation to a functor $F$ (when $F$ lands in Spectra).
+In this section, we further develop the dual calculus theory, which includes proving Theorem \ref{thm:main-dual}, which states that $P^nF$, the holim of the iterated $\T^nF$'s as we have defined them, is in fact the $n$-co-excisive approximation to a functor $F$ (when $F$ takes values in Spectra).

 We first point out that the original form of the dual calculus and results derived therefrom may be found in \cite{Dual, kuhn-tate, bauervanishing}.
-A dual tower has stages which naturally map to the functor. $K$-theory is natural to map out of, e.g. the trace map from $K$-theory to TC.
-McCarthy originally constructed the (algebraic/cotriple) Dual Calculus in the hopes that having an approximation to $K$ theory which mapped into it would be illuminating.
+A dual tower has stages which naturally map to the functor.
+Some caution should be made in statements about the dual tower.
+The version of $\P^n F$ for any functor from spaces to spectra and any $n\geq 0$ found in \cite{Dual} will be contractible on any space with a finite Postnikov tower.
+For example, it will vanish on $S^1$, though not necessarily on $S^2$.

 One may form the Eckmann-Hilton dual of Goodwillie's calculus theory, switching cocartesian to cartesian everywhere.
 That is,

 \begin{defn} For $F$ a homotopy endofunctor of spaces, $F$ is \emph{co-excisive} if it takes homotopy pullbacks to homotopy pushouts and \emph{n-co-excisive} if it takes strongly cartesian $(n+1)$-cubes to cocartesian ones. \end{defn}